bernomone/howPopParties_addendum/README.md

 - text: the raw text of the sentence
 - cleaned_text: a list of stemmed words obtained from the raw text

 In the original version, party and year labels for Austria (AT) were randomly assigned to manifestos, while the German data (DE) had a repeated manifesto.
 Here you can find the correct version.
+Please contact us if you find any other mistake.

-# Pre-computed Populist Scores
+## Pre-computed Populist Scores

 Pre-computed Populist scores are stored in the **/scores** folder:

 - global_scores_{nation}.csv files contain the scores computed using each manifesto for each party
 - scores_in_time_{nation}.csv files contain the scores computed by dividing manifestos by year

-# How to use it?
+## How to use it?

 To compute scores from scratch: